7 Difference Between Parasite and Saprophyte with Similarities

 They are fungi or bacteria which depend on dead decaying matter.
 They are decomposers that are very vital in the ecosystem.
 They recycle materials in the ecosystem.
 They are important in the carbon cycle, phosphorus cycle, nitrogen cycle as recyclers of dead material.

-See also 7 Important Difference Between Groundhog and Beaver with Table
+See also 7 Difference Between Kangaroo and Wallaby (With Table)

 Reproduction occurs through simple cell division.
 They secrete enzymes onto the dead decaying matter so that they may externally digest the food and absorb the nutrients through their cell wall.
 The simple nutrients can also be absorbed by plants.